By Pam Kendall, Senior Analyst

 Baby Boomers in the Workplace

 For those of you born between 1946 and 1964, you fall into the baby boomer generation.
 You tend to be very work-centric, goal-oriented, and self-reliant.
 You're approaching the end of your career and have most likely spent a good bit of time in a private office or cubicle.
-You can’t quite get on board with this whole “open office” concept.
+You can’t get on board with this “open office” concept.
 Sound about right?

 Generation X in the Workplace